CAMPING ADVENTURE IN KAOKOLAND

 No smoking is allowed in the safari vehicle or in the tents.
 While on the road, there will be frequent stops for smoking and bathroom breaks.

 For most people it goes without saying that one has to comply with the laws and regulations of the country visited.
 Guests who do not comply, are responsible themselves for any consequences that might result.
 If any non-compliance has negative effects on the tour itinerary, continuous travel arrangements would be at one’s own account.
 Please accept that in such cases, refunds are not possible.

 Please also comply with unwritten rules such as patience and courtesy towards government representatives and Namibians in general.
 Please always ask first before taking pictures of local people and respect their privacy.

 When travelling anywhere, basic safety measures apply.
-Do not carry large sums of cash, be careful of your cameras, cell phones and expensive jewellery and never leave valuables lying open in the safari vehicle.
-Carry cash and travel documents in a pouch on your body or leave in a lodge safe.
+Do not carry large sums of cash, be careful of your cameras, cell phones and jewellery and never leave valuables lying open in the safari vehicle.
+Carry cash and travel documents in a pouch on your body.
 Do not walk alone at night and be especially cautious when drawing money at an ATM.
 When in doubt, ask your guide.

-When on a guided game drive or walking safari please remember that your tour guide is a trained professional and knows the area well.
-For your safety (and that of the animals), follow the guide’s instructions at all times. (and that of the animals), follow the guide’s instructions at all times.
+Always remember that your tour guide is a trained professional and knows the area well.
+For your safety (and that of the animals), follow the guide’s instructions at all times.

-Voltage is 220 Volt and the British 3-prong plug (Type G) is used.
-The common 2 pin type (C & F) is not compatible and you will need an adapter.
-Our safari vehicles are equipped with 220 volts electric sockets to charge cell phone and batteries while driving.
+Voltage is 220 Volt and the South African plug with three round pins in a triangular pattern is used.
+The common two-pin plugs are not compatible and you will need an adapter.
+Our safari vehicles are equipped with 220 Volts electric sockets to charge cell phone and batteries while driving.